MicrosoftDocs/visualstudio-docs/mac/asp-net-core.md

 ![Application Output displaying listening port](media/asp-net-core-image6.png)

 Open your browser of choice, and enter `http://localhost:5000/`, replacing the `5000` with the port that Visual Studio output in the Application Output.
-You should see the text `Hello World`:
+You should see the text `Hello World!`:

 ![browser showing text](media/asp-net-core-image7.png)